Some recent projects

 Software development

-A leading minframe software company needed one of its products updated
+A leading mainframe software company needed one of its products updated

 to take advantage of advances in the IBM operating systems.
 This long